rohithn1/Compressr/README.md

 # Compressr

 Project Description:
   > This project is a React and Node application which outlines and suggests ways to compress imputed text.
 The Node API is stand alone and GETs data from Google's NLP Cloud service.
-It then inputs the metadata of each sentence to a proprietary algorithm whih outputs a rank for each sentence determining its importance to the passage as a whole.
+It then inputs the metadata of each sentence to a proprietary algorithm which outputs a rank for each sentence determining its importance to the passage as a whole.
 This data is then consumed by the React app and outputted in a user friendly UI.
 Demo Video: https://youtu.be/_p3qizvufCA

 Steps to run locally:
   > 1. Clone Repo